ThePrimeagen/git-worktree.nvim/README.md

 :lua require('telescope').extensions.git_worktree.git_worktrees()
 -- <Enter> - switches to that worktree
 -- <c-d> - deletes that worktree
--- <c-D> - force deletes that worktree
+-- <c-f> - toggles forcing of the next deletion
 ```

 ### Create a worktree